Láhko National Park

-Láhko National Park (Láhko nasjonalpark) is a national park in the municipalities of Gildeskål, Meløy, and Beiarn in Nordland county, Norway.
-The park contains unique geological features, including Norway's largest area of karst and caves.
+Láhko National Park (Láhko nasjonalpark) is a national park in Nordland county, Norway.
+It is located within Gildeskål Municipality, Meløy Municipality, and Beiarn Municipality The park contains unique geological features, including Norway's largest area of karst and caves.
 Rare plants and charales are also found inside the park.
 The park was established in December 2012 and covers an area of 188 km2.